Benefits of 3D Printing

-After confirm the model need to print, the next step is converting STL files to g code format, 3d printer only support this type of date.
-The last step is setting with printer, such as nozzle and heated bed temp, speed and infill.
+After confirming the model need to print, the next step is converting STL files to g code format, 3d printer only supports this type of date.
+The last step is setting with printers, such as nozzle and heated bed temp, speed, and infill.

 Who Uses 3D Printing?

 3D printing is widely used in many fields.
 There are plenty of materials that can be used to print 3D objects that it has become more and more widespread.
 One major use of 3D printing is in making prototypes and models.
 The process reduces the time and cost of building an expensive model, and the project can be ready in just a few days.